Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Introduction

-Recent observational data provide growing support for the cold stream accretion scenario \citep{Daddi2022a,Daddi2022b}.
+Recent observational data provide growing support for the cold stream accretion scenario \citep{Behroozi2019,Daddi2022a,Daddi2022b}.
 However, direct observations of cold streams remain relatively scarce.
-The limited number of detections of cold accreting gas through absorption line systems \citep{Giavalisco2011,Rubin2012,Martin2012,Bouche2013,Bouche2016,Turner2017,Zabl2019,Chen2020,Fu2021} can be attributed to their small covering factor compared to the surface area of the halo \citep{Faucher-Giguere2011}. \citet{Daddi2021} utilized observations of Ly$\alpha$ emission to identify the presence of cold filamentary gas structures surrounding massive galaxies at a redshift of $z=2.9$.
-These observations provide direct evidence for the existence of cold streams in the vicinity of these galaxies, supporting the cold stream accretion scenario. \citet{Emonts2023}, on the other hand, detected cold filamentary gas structures using observations of neutral carbon (\ion{C}{i}) emission at $z=3.8$.
-Indeed, comprehending the emission signature of cold streams is a crucial step in establishing their widespread occurrence beyond the realm of cosmological simulations.
+Observational support for cold accretion using absorption line spectroscopy of background quasars or galaxies primarily involves \ion{Mg}{II} and \ion{Fe}{II} lines \citep{Giavalisco2011,Rubin2012,Martin2012,Bouche2013,Bouche2016,Zabl2019}, as well as \ion{H}{I} gas \citep{Turner2017,Chen2020,Fu2021}.
+The limited number of detections of cold accreting gas through absorption line systems can be attributed to their small covering factor compared to the surface area of the halo \citep{Faucher-Giguere2011}.
+On the other hand, emissions-line observations of Ly$\alpha$ emitters have revealed filamentary structures in or around the halos of high-redshift galaxies \citep[e.g.,][]{Cantalupo2014,Fumagalli2016,Borisova2016,Umehata2019}, as well as emission from cold gas consistent with cold stream emission\citep[e.g.,][]{Battaia2018,ChristopherMartin2019}. \citet{Daddi2021} utilized observations of Ly$\alpha$ emission to identify the presence of clear cold filamentary gas structures surrounding massive galaxies at a redshift of $z=2.9$. \citet{Emonts2023}, on the other hand, detected cold filamentary gas structures using observations of neutral carbon (\ion{C}{i}) emission at $z=3.8$.
+In contrast, \citet{Zhang2023}, through Ly$\alpha$ and metal lines, detected emissions consistent with inspiraling streams around a galaxy at redshift $z=2.3$.
+These observations provide direct evidence for the existence of cold streams near these galaxies, although they also highlight the challenge of relating the emissions to cold streams.
+Hence, comprehending the emission signature of cold streams is a crucial step in establishing their widespread occurrence beyond the realm of cosmological simulations.